-Thanks to the success of the Twilight books and films, vampire and werewolf costumes are enormously popular with children and teenagers.
+Thanks to the success of the Twilight books and films, werewolf and vampire costumes are enormously popular with children and teenagers.
 They’re always a good bet for fancy dress parties and they can be fun to wear for adults too.
 If made well, they can last a long time and can be kept at the back of the wardrobe so you always have something to wear on a spooky special occasion.

 A common mistake in costuming is to choose the cheapest fabrics on the market.
 While these may give people the right idea about what you’re trying to be, they’ll rarely look good, and they won’t capture the stylishness of the vampire or the ruggedness of the werewolf.
 Avoid flimsy fabrics and cheap fake furs that easily pull apart.
 If you’re on a budget, you can usually find what you need at a good price by shopping around.

 A slight improvement in the quality of your fabric will make the process of sewing much easier and will therefore save you time and frustration.
 Velvets and satins work well for vampires.
 Werewolves don’t need to be furry all over – any rough-looking grey fabric will do for the bulk of the costume.
 Would-be werewolves should bear in mind that it can get very warm inside an all-fur costume at a crowded party.
 Remember that you may need lining to make costumes comfortable on the inside.

 The most important element of a vampire costume is the cloak.
 You can construct this simply and easily by cutting out four isosceles triangles, each as long from tip to base as the distance between the nape of your neck and your feet, from a piece of velvet.
 Identical satin triangles (scarlet, purple or white) can be used to line them.
 Join them together and use your remnants to build a collar at the top.
 You can stiffen this with starched fabric and add a decorative clasp at the throat.